Understanding the past is essential if you want to change the future!

 My Maps – If you want to design a custom map featuring survey data or economic information, check out My Maps.
 This tools is a part of Google Drive and allows you to display custom data on Google Maps.
 These maps can be shared with others just like a Google Doc or Site.

-Adobe Spark – Challenge your students to create a biography or country report with video!
+Adobe Express (formerly Adobe Spark) – Challenge your students to create a biography or country report with video!
 Spark Video is a simple tool for creating short video projects.
-Elementary students love Adobe Spark and can create some really great video reports!
+Elementary students love Adobe Express and can create some really great video reports!

 What did I miss?